A daily blog of my robotics journey in SF, Summer 2025

 Zurich Robotics Hackathon

-- I had to dig much deeper into the LeRobot code and learnt a lot.
-I want to spend way more time reading and working with the lower-level code, not just the higher-level API, going forward.
-It was really cool playing around with the Unitree Go2 and the Unitree humanoid.
-Also, I again met some very cool people.
-Interestingly, while each project worked at some point, the demos of all six teams failed in the final presentations!
+I had to dig much deeper into the LeRobot code and learnt a lot.
+I want to spend much more time working with the lower-level code, not just the higher-level API.

 Moving from Phospho to LeRobot code & market research